 What is Cost Per Verified Delivery (CPVD)?

 Cost Per Verified Delivery is WilDi Maps' pricing model.
-You pay starting at $0.20 each time your message is delivered to a real phone moving through a real street segment you've leased.
-The delivery is GPS-verified — the device was physically present in the corridor at the time of delivery.
-Background rotation starts at $0.20 city-wide; tunnels (1-mile road strips) and zones (1-sq-mi areas) are priced higher because they deliver hyper-local precision into the exact neighborhoods where mature-canopy homes are stacking debris in their gutters right now.
+You pay starting at from $0.25 each time your message is delivered to a real phone moving through a real street segment you own.
+The delivery is GPS-verified: the device was physically present in the corridor at the time of delivery.
+Background rotation starts from $0.25 city-wide; tunnels (1-mile road strips) and zones (1-sq-mi areas) are priced higher because they deliver hyper-local precision into the exact neighborhoods where mature-canopy homes are stacking debris in their gutters right now.

 Does cleaning a customer's gutters actually convert into gutter guard installs?